-Investing in Brazil means Relying on Stable Growth and Long-term Sustainability, as well as Low Maintenance and Follow up Costs
+To Invest in Brazil means Relying on Stable Growth and Sustainability, as well as Low Maintenance and Follow up Costs

 Preliminary Considerations:

-When we wrote the first content of this page (Why Invest in Brazil?) back in 2017, one of the main keywords that appeared in economic and political literature, as well as in our thoughts, was “Potential”.
-The subsequent text, and the corresponding literature, will refer to Brazil´s, admittedly well-known, economic potential.
-And now we ask: what has changed since then, based on an updated perspective as of May 2023?
-The Brazilian economy has proved again, despite the Pandemic and an international Crisis Scenario (supply crisis due to the war in the Ucraine), much more resilient than expected, with even skyrocketing numbers in the real estate sector.
-The recent elections paving the way for a government change have not altered that.
+When the first content of this page (Why Invest in Brazil?) was written back in 2017, one of the main keywords that overall appeared in economic and political literature, as well as in our thoughts, was “Potential”.
+The subsequent considerations, and the corresponding literature, will refer to Brazil´s, admittedly well-known, economic potential.
+And now we ask: what has changed since then, based on a current perspective as of July 2024?
+The Brazilian economy has proven again, despite the former Pandemic and an international Crisis Scenario (supply crisis due to the war in the Ucraine), much more resilient than originally expected, with even skyrocketing numbers in the real estate sector on several accounts (she links and press articles in the News Section).
+The change in government has not altered that.
 The economy is growing again, even from a conservative perspective – well represented by the international Rating Agencies – and Brazil´s future is looking more positive.
-Even the inflation is less accentuated than in Europe, including months of deflation.
-And this will impact considerably the real estate market (or, to use the portuguese term, “mercado dos imoveis brasileiros”), which recently has found its way back to a supply-demand-equilibrium and will become ever more attractive in the coming months and years.
+Even the inflation is less accentuated than in Europe, including even months of deflation.
+Recently there has been a slight upturn of inflation, but this is counter-balanced by the conservative monetary policy of the Central Bank.
+And this will impact considerably the real estate market (or, to use the portuguese term, “mercado dos imoveis brasileiros”), which recently has found its way back to a supply-demand-equilibrium and is bound to become ever more attractive in the coming months and years.

-What is the situation as of mid-2023? – Current Tendencies and Trends
+1. What is the situation as of end 2024? – Current Tendencies and Trends

-There are a certain number of variables to be identified that turned Brazil into a favorable investment country already in 2022: With significant returns and favorable currency exchange rate, 2023 appears to be the year to invest in Brazil real estate.
-Demand is currently strong from both foreign investors and Brazilian purchasers.
+There are several variables to be identified that transformed Brazil into an even more favorable investment country already in 2023: With significant returns and an attractive currency exchange rate, 2024 appears to be the year to invest in Brazil real estate.
+Demand is currently strong from both foreign investors and Brazilian domestic purchasers.

 The stock exchange in Brazil has seen a marked increase in buyers.
-It now has over 3 million individual and corporative investors, five times higher than four years ago.
-The property sector has proved one of the most attractive options.
+It now has over 3,2 million individual and corporative investors, five times higher than four years ago.
+The property sector has proven as one of the most attractive options.
 In 2020, there were six IPOs involving Brazilian developers with a total investment of R$5.2 billion.
 This number has doubled in the meantime.
 Returns from real estate are particularly attractive.
 According to the Brazilian Association of Property Developers (ABRAINC), the average return from property purchased in 2020 is 16.1% including capital appreciation and rental returns.
-Now in 2023, it is estimated at 19,3 % (https://conteudos.quintoandar.com.br/rentabilidade-de-imoveis/
+Now in 2024, it is estimated at 19,5 % (https://conteudos.quintoandar.com.br/rentabilidade-de-imoveis/)

-The main reasons why Brazil can nowadays be deemed one of the world´s best investment opportunities include, amongst others, a solid and resilient economy, a clean energetic matrix and a large domestic market.
+The main reasons why Brazil can nowadays be deemed one of the world´s best investment opportunities include, amongst others, a solid and shock-resilient economy, a clean energetic matrix and a large domestic market.
 Brazil has suffered some setbacks due to the political crisis in 2016 and 2017, including corruption scandals and mis-allocation of funds.
-However, it was equally a testimony of functioning political institutions and a well working juridical system that brought the responsible to justice.
+However, it was equally a testimony of functioning political institutions and a well working juridical system that brought the responsible to justice (https://thedocs.worldbank.org/en/doc/bce6d815a352284b018cfa3ffc696f57-0370012024/related/LCRIIP-9-Brazil-Governance-Team.pdf

-Economic core variables like the inflation rate or the PIB have improved considerably, and it is fair to assume that in the near future Brazil will experience an immense take-off in terms of economic performance.
+Economic core variables like the inflation rate or the PIB (Produto Interno Bruto – the correspondent to the GDP – General Domestic Product) have improved considerably, and it is fair to assume that in the near future Brazil will experience an immense take-off in terms of economic performance.
 Currently, the so-called “country risk” (risco pais) is considered low according to JPMorgans Risk Index.
 Coface draws a more balanced picture, with a strengths and weaknesses analysis: https://www.coface.com/Economic-Studies-and-Country-Risks/Brazil

 As the world´s sixth largest economy and supposedly soon the fifth largest the country also plays a leading role in Latin American economy and politics, standing out with increased attractiveness in the global scene.